Ingenious Inventions at the Brooklyn Navy Yard

 Brooklyn Navy Yard: Past, Present, Future Curriculum Kit

-From prison ships to green technologies, history is always happening at the Brooklyn Navy Yard.
-Use this kit to introduce your students to primary source documents and images as they connect the Brooklyn Navy Yard, as well as local institutions and events, with larger themes in American history, including industrialization, urbanization, civil rights, gender equity, economics, and environmentalism/sustainability.
 Curriculum kits are written by a team of Brooklyn Historical Society's curriculum writers, with assistance from historians, and vetted by classroom teachers.
 Each kit is $99 (includes shipping).
-Please contact email@example.com or 718-222-4111 x 241 for details.
+Please contact firstname.lastname@example.org or 718-222-4111 x 288 for details.